Accelize/drm/doc/index.rst

 * The DRM Web service: a Web Service application with a database (cloud hosted or on premise)

-When you select the DRM platform, Accelize operates the licensing/metering service for your FPGA solution deployed in your public Cloud, private Cloud, on-premise or hybrid multi-Cloud infrastructure.
+Accelize operates the licensing/metering service for your FPGA solution deployed in your public Cloud, private Cloud, on-premise or hybrid multi-Cloud infrastructure.
 This allows you to implement any business model securely.
 You then bill your customers according to their usage reported to you by Accelize.
-The following table gives an overview of business models supported by the DRM platform.
+The following table gives an overview of business models supported by Accelize.

 Licensing Modes
 ---------------